mrc-ide/sarscov2-b.1.1.7/growth_factor_model/README.md

 ## Plot results

-Extract the model's predicted share of ages over time for all regions.
+Extract the model's expected share of ages over time for all regions.

 ```r
 mod2run=1:8